dzmitROCK/Bootstrap4Press/README.md

 1. `git clone this-theme`
 2. `cd this-theme`
 3. `yarn` or `npm i`
-4. open `gulpfile.config.js` and replace your localhost URL
+4. create file `gulp-config.yaml` and copy all content from `gulp-config.yaml` correcting DEVURL
 5. `yarn start` or `npm run start` development mode. sourcemaps, no minify and other.
 6. `yarn build` or `npm run build` production mode.
 No serv, no sourcemaps, minify and other.

 Develop folder `src`
 Production folder `dist`

 ### Theme includes

 - Bootstrap `4.1.1`
 - jQuery `3.3.1`
 - FontAwesome `5`
 - Popper.js `1.14.3`

 ### Project Builder